atomicguy/simulants/README.md

 # simulants
 Tools to generate simulated humanoids for segmentation training

-Using Belnder and ManuelBastioniLAB to generate images to use in segmentation training.
+Using Blender and ManuelBastioniLAB to generate images to use in segmentation training.